 WASHINGTON—Today, Oceana launched a campaign calling on the federal government to take action to end overfishing of a severely overfished species of sharks in Gulf of Mexico and Atlantic longline fisheries.
-Dusky shark populations off the Atlantic coast have plummeted by 99 percent over the last 40 years as a result of overfishing and bycatch, which is the capture of non-target fish and ocean wildlife.
+Dusky shark populations off the Atlantic coast have plummeted by 85 percent as a result of overfishing and bycatch, which is the capture of non-target fish and ocean wildlife.
 As many as 75,000 dusky sharks may have been caught as bycatch since they were officially prohibited from being targeted in 2000, leaving their populations struggling to recover.

 Despite the federal government acknowledging that dusky sharks were severely depleted nearly two decades ago, the northwest Atlantic population is still being overfished today due to federal inaction.

 "It’s completely outrageous that the government hasn’t ended the overfishing of dusky sharks for more than 10 years, even though they are legally required to,” said Dominique Cano-Stocco, campaign director at Oceana.
 “Thousands of dolphins would still be dying in tuna nets every year if the public hadn’t demanded action.
 We need to do the same thing for dusky sharks.”

 Throughout the week, Oceana will be rolling out a daily series of cartoon strips introducing the story of a cartoon character named “Dusky the Shark.”
 Having discovered the dangers he and his fellow sharks face due to overfishing and bycatch, Dusky has emerged from the water to seek help from Oceana, and achieve his “bucket list” of activities designed to protect and restore his species.
 Dusky will meet supporters, raise awareness and secure federal protections for dusky sharks in order to end overfishing.